Gyldendal House: 17th and 18th centuries

-Søren Gtldendal
+Søren Gyldendal

 The property was later in 1787 sold to Søren Gyldendal.
 His property was home to 42 residents in four households at the 1801 census.
-Gyldendal resided in the building with his wife Frideriche Kraftm, their eight-year-old son Jens Kraft Gyldendahl, his 11-year-old daughter Bolette Cathrine Gyldendahl (by his second wife), his nephew Thomas Møller (a volunteer in the firm), five lodgers, two maids, a coachman and a caretaker.
+Gyldendal resided in the building with his wife Frideriche Kraft, their eight-year-old son Jens Kraft Gyldendahl, his 11-year-old daughter Bolette Cathrine Gyldendahl (by his second wife), his nephew Thomas Møller (a volunteer in the firm), five lodgers, two maids, a coachman and a caretaker.
 Johan Leiner Arntsen, a club host, resided in the building with his wife Karen Sophie Jacobsen, their four children (aged four to 14), his sister-in-law Kirstine Jacobsen, two male servants, and three maids.
 Peder Johannes Heide, a game and fruit merchant, resided in the building with his wife Anne Margrethe Sørensdatter, their five children (aged two to 12), three lodgers and one maid.
 Johan Philip Bistrup, a baker, resided in the building with his wife Jacobine Lovise Hein and their two daughters (aged 18 and 21).

 Frederikke Gyldendal kept the property after her husband's death in 1802.
 Her property was listed as No. 8 in the new cadastre of 1806.

 Jacob Deichmann

 In 1809 Frederikke Gyldendal ceded the property and associated business to her son-in-law Jacob Deichmann.

-In 1813, Borgerdyd School was by Michael Nielsenmoved from its old premises in Møntergade two the two upper floors of Deichmann's building.
+In 1813, Borgerdyd School was by Michael Nielsen moved from its old premises in Møntergade two the two upper floors of Deichmann's building.
 It was based in the building until 1843.
 Pupils at the school included C. V. Rimestad, Søren Kierkegaard, Orla Lehmann and Carlsberg-founder J. C. Jacobsen.

 Christian Molbech (1783-1857), a literary historian, was among the residents of the building from 1814 to 1820.Laurids Engelstoft (1774-1851), a professor of history, was among the residents of the building from 1815 to 1830.
-Christian Flor. an inspector at the Borgerdyd School resided in the building in 1821–22.
+Christian Flor an inspector at the Borgerdyd School resided in the building in 1821–22.